bilgino/angularforddd/README.md

 }
 ```

-This implementation has some drawbacks.
+This implementation has some drawbacks either.
 It only works for a single entity!
 What if a view model requires several sources?
-When building complex user interfaces that require several sources (aggregates), we need a dedicated class in form of a view model provider.
-The purpose of a view model provider is to provide view model schemas for specific use cases and allowing us to merge several sources or action streams.
+When building complex user interfaces that require several sources (aggregates), we should declare a dedicated class in form of a view model provider.
+The purpose of a view model provider is to provide view model schemas for specific use cases and allowing us to merge several sources or action streams in one place.

 ```
 @Injectable()